top of page

 1 John 4:16, John 17:17, Galatians 5:16, 2 Corinthians 3:17, 1 John 2:6, see more video scriptures here

-God saved you by his grace when you believed.
+God saved you by His grace when you believed.
 And you can’t take credit for this; it is a gift from God.
 Salvation is not a reward for the good things we have done, so none of us can boast about it.
 For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.

 Ephesians 2:8-10

 Online advertisers and grocery stores offer plenty of things you want, but most times you tell yourself “no”.
 You’d like to exceed the speed limit and run through stop signs, but again, you tell yourself “no”.
 The word, “No”, represents a boundary people draw to reach their goals and to avoid negative consequences like poverty, jail or anxiety.
 Your choice of self-discipline shows that you accept the limits imposed on you by your bank account, your body/health, your employer, the government and the law.
-Without these limits, society as a whole would fall into chaos (2 Corinthians 5:14, 1 Corinthians 14:1,33).
+Without these limits, society as a whole would fall into chaos (2 Corinthians 5:14, 1 Corinthians 14:1, 33).

 Sometimes freedom comes from a decision to use self-restraint.

-typically fall victim to self or people pleasing thinking which taints their decision-making.
-Christians who have not embraced God's love and their new identity in Christ fall victim to this self-first mentality.
+A changed perception of reality that matches God’s truth actually unlocks a behavioral change in you that motivates you to live inside the boundaries of Godly love, where peace and rest are found (Isaiah 26:3, John 15:4, 16:33).
+Such faith gives you both the discernment to make decisions consistent with your faith and the insight needed to do the right thing under stress and hesitancy.
+Boundary-less people such as Co-dependent or Narcissistic Christians, typically fall victim to people or self-pleasing thinking which taints their decision-making.
+Christians who have not embraced God's love nor their new identity in Christ fall victim to this self-first mentality.
 Jesus warns His followers to “Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves" (Matthew 7:15).
 The term “false prophets” can be easily overlooked by self-proclaimed Christians and, in so doing, misinterpret the warning issued by Jesus.
-One way to think about interpreting this broadly defined warning to all believers in Christ, is to look at it as abusing the grace of God - Christians who prioritize self/people pleasing over practicing self-restraint for God’s glory.
-Christ died to give you the choice to say “no” to sin by using the power of the Holy Spirit in you so you decide to use self-control to please Him.
+One way to think about interpreting this broadly defined warning to all believers is to look at it as describing the abuse of God's grace (Christians who prioritize self/people pleasing over the practice of self-restraint for God’s glory).
+Christ died to give you the choice to say “no” to sin.
+Please God by using His gift - the power of the Holy Spirit in you - to use self-control.

 2Hb.png

-© 2019-2025 CYNN
+© 2019-2026 CYNN

 bottom of page